 Who signs the Articles of Organization?

-The person who signs as the Articles of Organization is known as the LLC Organizer.
-The is the person who registers the LLC with the Secretary of State.
+The person who signs the Articles of Organization is known as the LLC Organizer.
+The Organizer is the person who registers the LLC with the Secretary of State.
 They may be an owner (called Member) or they may simply just be the Organizer and not a Member (think of an attorney or an LLC filing company).

 Most people who follow our free LLC guides tend to sign their own Articles of Organization and act as the LLC Organizer (as well as the LLC Member).